lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 The problem with this approach is that we would be maintaining state in memory and that isn't a viable solution for many reasons.

 The most obvious problem is restarts.
-If (when) our application goes, we lose track of all the tweets we have seen so far.
+If (when) our application goes down, we lose track of all the tweets we have seen so far.

-I can think of three ways of solving this problem:
+I can think of three ways to deal with state:

-#### By ignoring it
+#### Ignore it

 This may work in some situations depending on the nature of the data and the exact requirements you need to meet.

-It's a pretty narrow space of use-cases but I'm sharing it because it has been a blind spot at times for me to not consider this option.
+It's a pretty narrow space of use cases, but I'm sharing anyway this option has been in my blind spot at times.

-#### By starting over every time
+#### Start over every time

 You re-process all the tweets you have already seen so your `countByHashtag` is up-to-date and then you "keep going".